turingschool/career-development-curriculum/module_two/feedback_ii.md

 * Consciousness: empathy and awareness
 * Language: to either create connection or distance
 * Communication: knowing to how to ask and how to listen
-* Means of Influence: shoaring "power" rather than using "power"
+* Means of Influence: sharing "power" rather than using "power"

 NVC Framework follows these steps: